 All this is, of course, very good news for an astrophotography setup.
 After a painstaking polar alignment, you really do not want anything to budge when you stub your toe on the tripod, or the family pet brushes past during an imaging session.

 It’s less good news if you require some degree of portability or you like to take your imaging gear away to dark sites.

 The first thing you have to do with any mount, once it is assembled, is to polar align it.
 There are a few ways to polar align a mount; two common methods are to use a built-in physical polar-alignment scope or to use software-based alignment.
 The latter uses some sort of star-drift or star-position alignment method.

 One setup issue I had, was trying to work out the correct position to set the declination axis to so that you can see through the declination shaft.
-Yes it should be horizontal so that the gap in the shaft is fully open, but just ˜horizontal’ seems a bit vague to me and the physical position will affect the position of Polaris/Octans in relation to the real sky thereby affecting accuracy.
+Yes, it should be horizontal so that the gap in the shaft is fully open.
+Still, just ˜horizontal’ seems a bit vague to me and the physical position will affect the position of Polaris/Octans in relation to the real sky, thereby affecting accuracy.
 Just something to be aware of.

-After several months of testing I found the mount to be mostly flawless in operation.
-I say mostly because the only issue I encountered was when I came close to, or perhaps a touch over the recommended weight limit for photographic use; I was using an comically large OTA as a guide-scope, piggy-backed on the OTA.
+After several months of testing, I found the mount to be mostly flawless in operation.
+I say mostly because the only issue I encountered was when I came close to, or perhaps a touch over, the recommended weight limit for photographic use; I was using a comically large OTA as a guide scope, piggy-backed on the OTA.